 Larch Trail Loop

 This route takes visitors through one of the most diverse sections of the Metolius Preserve.
 Discover a unique combination of wetter plants and trees from the west side of the Cascades, along with drier eastern Cascade vegetation.
-Enjoy spectacular larch trees, lush creekside plants, towering ponderosa pines, and summer wildflowers.
+Enjoy spectacular larch trees, lush creekside plants, soaring ponderosa pines, and summer wildflowers.
 This flat trail is a gorgeous spot for fall hiking as vine maples turn brilliant shades of red and orange and larch trees brighten to a sunny yellow before covering the forest floor.

 Metolius Preserve Grand Tour